TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 8\.
 Term and Termination

 This Agreement begins when you first use our Services and continues so long as you use our Service or have an account with us, whichever is longer.
 Paid accounts will continue for the subscription period and will renew in accordance with **Section 4** above.
-With respect to Basic (free) memberships, Vimeo may terminate this Agreement at any time by providing thirty (30) days’ written notice, and users may terminate at any time by deleting their accounts.
+With respect to users who do not have a subscription plan, Vimeo may terminate this Agreement at any time by providing thirty (30) days’ written notice, and users may terminate at any time by deleting their accounts.

 If you breach this Agreement, Vimeo may, at its option: (a) terminate this Agreement immediately, with or without advance written notice. (b) suspend, delete, or limit access to your account or any content within it. and (c) to the extent permitted by applicable law, retain any amounts payable to you (which you forfeit).
 If Vimeo deletes your account for breach, you may not re-register.

-In the event of any termination or expiration, the following sections will survive: **Section 7.2** (Indemnification), **Section 9** (Disclaimers), **Section 10** (Limitation of Liability), **Section 11** (Disputes, Arbitration, and Choice of Law), and **Section 12** (General Provisions).
+In the event of any termination or expiration, the following sections will survive: **Section 6.4** (Other Content.
+Feedback), **Section 7.2** (Indemnification), **Section 9** (Disclaimers), **Section 10** (Limitation of Liability), **Section 11** (Disputes, Arbitration, and Choice of Law), and **Section 12** (General Provisions).

 9\.
 Disclaimers